Friday has come and gone at last, and in fact we’re well into Saturday now unfortunately, due to my needing to have covered so much this time.

 Maybe we’ll at least beat PROTECT IP, the national Internet censorship bill that, if passed, would threaten America’s leadership online.
 Because while patent trolling just got some legal support, copyright trolling isn’t thriving as a business.

 Another issue to watch: the funding of the radicals who are pushing a big government agenda on us.
 In the case of AT&T/T-Mobile, radical groups are claiming responsibility for the Obama/Holder lawsuit.
-So they're influencing policy while wealthy foundations are funding groups like Free Press, including our good pal George Soros and his Open Society Institute.
+So they’re influencing policy while hypocritically keeping their funding opaque.
+What we do know, though, is that wealthy foundations are funding groups like Free Press, including our good pal George Soros and his Open Society Institute.

 I have to wonder, is Obama really being too credulous of Sprint’s claims, or are they just along for the ride as the administration obeys the whims of OSI-funded organizations?
 After all, the administration is capable of playing favorites, as with Google.
 Regardless, I do hope AT&T can fight off this corporatist socialism.